romanenko/covid19-safety-information/README.md

 - Try to modify `quizSteps` in `quiz.js` and try to go through the quiz with the new scenarios
 - Take a peek at **"Understanding"** section of your project's  [Wit.ai](http://wit.ai) dashboard.
 New utterances, coming from production will appear at the top of the page — you can verify classification results and correct any mistakes to fine-tune your model
 - Train  [Wit.ai](http://wit.ai) to recognize another intent, for instance "Is loss of taste and smell is a symptom of COVID-19" could stand for a **"symptoms_info"**.
 Add a code to handle it in message handler in `app.js`
 - Here's another idea!
 Add a table with Activities to Airtable database and fill it with activity names and associated CDC article links on this page: [https://www.cdc.gov/coronavirus/2019-ncov/daily-life-coping/going-out.html](https://www.cdc.gov/coronavirus/2019-ncov/daily-life-coping/going-out.html).
-Implement a lookup to provide a relevant link, if such Activity was found in the table
+Implement a lookup to provide a relevant link, if such Activity was found in the table.